- The origins of the Church

 Sunday evening worship was replaced by two studies during the year.
 One studied the CP Confession of Faith, beginning January 11, the other looked at “Disagreeing in Love,” and began November 8.

 Women of the church raised money for the building fund by selling pecans two different times.
 Cookbook sales also raised funds for the new building.

 The bell from the former building was refinished and hung in the new steeple.
 John Axley rang the bell for our first Sunday in the new sanctuary.
 His family donated the bell, dated 1917.

-Bob Lockwood develop a choir that grew in competence.
+Bob Lockwood developed a choir that grew in competence.
 THE HYMNAL for Worship and Celebration, used by the choir, offers the traditional as well as contemporary music.
-Beverly Taylor, a talented pianist, served New Hope while when Bob Lockwood directed the choir.
+Beverly Taylor, a talented pianist, served New Hope while Bob Lockwood directed the choir.

 The Cumberland Presbyterian Board of Finance loaned New Hope the $45,000 needed to complete the purchase of the new building.
 Monthly payments would be $355.86 for a period of 15 years.
 We began payments on October, 1992.
 Many of the additional furnishings for the facility have been provided by anonymous donations or purchases.
 There have been many sacrificial acts and gifts to the work of New Hope during this period.

 The Session adopted the following mission statement during the 1992 year:

 The mission of New Hope Cumberland Presbyterian Church is to proclaim the good news of God’s redeeming love in Jesus Christ through worship, teaching, Bible study, prayer, service, fellowship and genuine caring for our community.
 Our goal as part of the Body of Christ is to be a source of hope to those in need of a Savior and an instrument of spiritual growth for all who worship with us.
 We welcome those seeking fellowship in the name of the Risen Christ, the Savior of the World, Jesus of Nazareth.